sofwerx/omnia_althea/README.md

 sysupgrade -v -n /tmp/<firmware>
 ```

+The router will kill the ssh session and if you are viewing the logs on serial you will be able to watch the flash take place.

 ## Recovery from Brick
 Use TTL to USB to enter the U-Boot kernel and reset the router to its default environment.
 Use commands